tinbuilding/serverless-aws-apigateway-documentation/README.md

     splitModelsLimit: 8 ## Default: 10
 ...
 ```
-This will add DependsOn properties to your models and every splitModelsLimit will be a step in your deployment preventing too much requests.
+This will add `DependsOn` property to your models which means that CloudFormation won't create more than `splitModelsLimit` models at once.

 ### Download documentation from AWS API Gateway